How to Make a Stock Tank Pool

 Growing up, my Aunt Sue always had a round stock tank pool that she placed on a deck in her backyard.
 She always kept the water crystal clear with a filter and had it set up on a little deck.
 It was beautiful!
 We had an oval shaped horse trough pool growing up, but we never really kept it clean, and it turned into a holding tank for the tadpoles and turtles that we would catch in our nearby lake.
 It was still really fun though!

 I scoured the Internet for some good directions for making a stock tank pool and could only find really cute pictures (that often showed crystal clear water with no filter…not possible!) without many good directions, so I hope that in this post, I can be a little more specific.
 Needless to say, we learned how to do everything wrong before we learned how to do everything right, so hopefully, if you’re looking to make your own stock tank pool, you can avoid some of the pitfalls we had and do things right the first time around!

-- Pool Filter Sand: We just used some sand from our sandbox, but this type of sand that I linked to was recommended by our pool filter system manual.
+- Pool Filter Sand: We just used some sand from our sandbox, but this type of sand was recommended by our pool filter system manual.

 - *Additional Filter Systems: